agnosto/fansly-scraper/TRACKER.md

 - [ ] Properly handle going back to main menu once finished (downloading/interactions)
 - [ ] More testing for timeline scraping (not subbed to any models atm)
 - [ ] I guess also save a version of models pfp & banner
-- [ ] Add option to download purchases directly and save to model folder (default to creating purchases/{model id} if account is deleted)
 - [ ] Add simple web dashboard to view images and watch videos/lives (was contemplating on adding but maybe down the line)

 ## Limbo: